John Sherwood (chemist)

-Career and research
+Early life and career

-Sherwood was born in Redruth, Cornwall, to Lily (née Rose) and William Sherwood, who taught French.
+Sherwood was born in Redruth, Cornwall on 8 November 1933, to Lily (née Rose) and William Sherwood, who taught French.
 He was educated at Aireborough Grammar School, near Bradford, and from 1951 studied chemistry at the University of Durham, where he gained BSc (1955), PhD (1960) and DSc (1976) degrees.
 His DSc thesis was entitled "Studies of the solid state".

 In 1960, he joined the Royal College of Science and Technology in Glasgow – from 1964, part of the University of Strathclyde – where he was lecturer and then professor of chemistry (from 1977).
 He served as dean of the faculty of science, and the university's deputy principal and vice-principal (from 1994).
 He retired in 2002, remaining an emeritus professor in pure and applied chemistry until his death.

 His research was into organic crystals, particularly their growth and the effects of imperfections.
 He grew large high-purity crystals of various compounds, and established a research centre at Strathclyde, the first to research growth of organic crystals.
 Some of his research had industrial applications, including preventing fuels from crystallising at low temperatures, ensuring the safety of explosives, and researching novel fibre-optics for use in communications.

 Sherwood chaired the British Association for Crystal Growth.
 He was elected fellow of the Royal Society of Edinburgh in 1975, and was also a fellow of the Royal Society of Chemistry.

-Personal life
+Personal life and death

 In 1958, he married Margaret Shaw (died 2020); they had two daughters.
 He died on 4 December 2020, at the age of 87.